Asian stocks higher after Wall St rebounds from bank jitters

 Shanghai, Tokyo, Hong Kong and Sydney advanced.
-Oil prices regained some of the previous day's sharp losses.
+Oil prices rose more than $1 per barrel, recovering some of the previous day's losses.

 Wall Street's benchmark S&P 500 index rose Tuesday as bank stocks recovered some of their losses caused by worries customers might pull out deposits following the collapse of two U.S. lenders.